 Pink

 Pink is sweet, young and vulnerable.
-We associate it with femininity at a subconscious level, making it one of the complex monochromatic palettes to use in advertising if the target market is anything but female.
+We associate it with femininity at a subconscious level, making it one of the most complex monochromatic palettes to use in advertising if the target market is anything but female.
 Lighter/Softer/Dusty shades of pink represent sentimentality, romance, tenderness, care, and calm.
 Bright/Medium Pinks symbolise energy, youthfulness, fun, excitement, strength and confidence.
 Often considered feminine, pink shades are versatile.
 Brands that employ pink can keep a sense of energy and cheer blended with a perception of soothing calm.
 It is a feeling sometimes associated with sex and sexuality.
-It is thought to be calming and associated with love, kindness, and femininity.
+It is considered calming and associated with love, kindness, and femininity.
 Many people immediately associate it with all things feminine and girly.
 It might also evoke romance and holidays such as Valentine’s Day.
 Depending on the shade, pink can say a few different things about a brand in psychology.
 It can evoke feelings of fun and youthfulness, while lighter shades are more romantic and delicate.

 Black

 Black is neutral.
 We often use it to “stabilise” or subdue more vibrant colours that risk being overpowering.
 Because of these stabilising properties, black can feel powerful.
 We can associate black with being elegant, formal, slick, and modern.
-It evokes power, strength, stability, luxury, elegance, sophistication.
+It evokes power, strength, stability, luxury, elegance, and sophistication.
 Using black for selling and marketing to the high-end youth market, including music-related businesses, is groundbreaking and trendy.
 Black.
 It’s the colour associated with power, elegance, magic and fear.
 We associate it with impulse buyers.
 Black is risky to use in marketing, but some have done it successfully.
 Black is most regarded for its very functional design aesthetic.
-It’s often used in situations and content where high-contrast and legibility are the most critical factors.
+It’s often used in situations and content where high contrast and legibility are the most critical factors.
 Black is a powerful choice to include in branding.
 We have traditionally seen black as a symbol of professionalism and seriousness.
 However, it can also elicit feelings of elegance and substance.
 Therefore, it is very versatile for your content and other marketing materials.

 Famous brands associated with black include Apple, Adidas, Prada, Sony, L’Oréal, Louis Vuitton, Nike, Coach, Gillette, The New York Times, Calvin Klein, Mont Blanc, Mobil, Dior, Chanel, Yves Saint Laurent, Wikipedia, ABC, Bently, Mercedes Benz, World Wildlife Fund and so forth.